fletchjp/CANCMDDC2/BRANCHES.md

 I have made more changes to use the setupCBUS routine as in CANmINnOUT.
 This needs to be tested.

 This code works with H bridges.

+I have tested this code on the old hardware and some of it works.
+I cannot get it to register with FCU at the moment.
+Some things are incomplete.

+The version running on the hardware before was 2.5.